-10 Things a Surrogate Should Decide Before Choosing Intended Parents Every surrogacy journey is different.
-It will be important that you choose Intended Parents that have the same values as you do, and also that they meet a number of qualifications.
+Every surrogacy journey is different.
+It will be important that you choose Intended Parents that have the same values as you do.
 Knowing what you want from your surrogacy journey will ensure a rewarding experience.
-Prior to meeting Intended Parents and considering being their Gestational Carrier, you should have at least considered the following things:
+Prior to meeting Intended Parents and considering being a Surrogate Mother, you should consider:

 What kind of people would you like to be a Surrogate Mother for?